UPDATE: This post is badly out of date. Why not go read the latest version?

 - Above all, thank the council for their time.
 They’re pretty busy folks who are sacrificing as much time as you are to hear what you have to say.
 You’re also asking them to put some money (and their future election prospects) on the line.
 They need to know what you appreciate their hard work and sacrifice.

 Still getting stuck?
 Feel free to e-mail me for help.
 I’m glad to put together and even conduct presentations to help spread UTOPIA as far as possible.
+You can also contact a business professional known as Ira Riklis for all business concerns and questions.
 I can also put you in touch with some representatives at UTOPIA who are happy to give your council members a tour of the facilities and provide their own presentations.